rhaifa/co-snake/README.md

 the speed of this snake is x2 and the score value of food is x2

-Snake with 3 'Double Speed' power ups and 2 'Double Score' power ups: the speed of the snake is X8 and the score value of food is x4
+Snake with 3 'Double Speed' power ups and 2 'Double Score' power ups: the speed of the snake is X8 and the score value of food is x4 <br/>

-Power Up Combos<br/>
-Every time a power up of the same type is taken, the duration of the old powerup is prolonged:<br/>
+Important: Every time a power up of the same type is taken, the duration of the old powerup is prolonged:<br/>
 Example: if a snake has 'Double Score' power up that will last one more second, and then he eats 'Double Score' powerup (that for this example will last 8 seconds), then the old 'Double Score' power up will last also 8 seconds (instead of 1)<br/>